nextcloud/appstore/docs/developer.rst

         * *collaboration-search* (The class must implement OCP\Collaboration\Collaborators\ISearchPlugin), requires **share-type** attribute
         * *autocomplete-sort* (The class must implement OCP\Collaboration\AutoComplete\ISorter)
-    * optionally contain **share-type** attribute
+    * optionally contain **share-type** attribute sabre
+    * optional
+    * can contain plugins or collections to be loaded by the dav app sabre/plugins
+    * optional
+    * must contain at least one plugin sabre/plugins/plugin
+    * required
+    * the PHP class name of the plugin sabre/collections
+    * optional
+    * must contain at least one collection sabre/collections/collection
+    * required
+    * the PHP class name of the plugin

 The following character maximum lengths are enforced: